swiftlang/swift/README.md

 Check this document or the host information on <https://ci.swift.org> for the current required version.

-In Xcode Preferences, on the Locations tab, Command Line Tools should be set to Xcode 10.0 (10L176w).
+Be aware that the Command Line Tools version must match the required Xcode version.
+Command Line Tools can be managed using the `xcode-select` tool and, in Xcode, at the *Xcode>Preferences>Locations* tab.

 You will also need [CMake](https://cmake.org) and [Ninja](https://ninja-build.org), which can be installed via a package manager: